pvblicltd/bbcTest/README.md

 14. Created a standard sidebar, topbar layout that animates in on login
 15. Created the respective sass files
 16. Created the edit_user_image directive
-17. Tried a few AngularJS upload and crop directives, chose the HTML5, CANVAS ones a proof concept
+17. Tried a few AngularJS upload and crop directives, chose the HTML5 & CANVAS solutions as proof concept
-18. Creted the the previous
+18. Created the previous avatars
-19.
+19. Created the crop area
+20. Created the upload method
+21. Did some touch work and fixed a problem with the crop plugin
+22. Updated Gruntfile to concat the scripts
+23. Tested the grunt build and adjusted the uglify setting to avoid errors
+24. Tweaked some of the media queries
+25. Deployed on the server